junder-git/app3_dockercompose_LLM/README.md

-You're absolutely right!
-With depth 3 on render_template, it will handle nested partials automatically.
-Let me show you the three files and remove the unnecessary read_partial function.
+### With depth 3 on render_template, it will handle nested partials automatically.
+Let me show you the three files and remove the unnecessary read_partial function. <== bro...

 =====